 The income tax receivable agreement provides that in the event that we breach any of our material obligations under it, whether as a result of our failure to make any payment when due (subject to a specified cure period), failure to honor any other material obligation under it or by operation of law as a result of the rejection of it in a case commenced under the United States Bankruptcy Code or otherwise, then all our payment and other obligations under the income tax receivable agreement will be accelerated and will become due and payable, applying the same valuation assumptions discussed above, including those relating to our future taxable income.
 Such payments could be substantial and could exceed our actual cash tax savings.
-Additionally, we generally have the right to terminate the income tax receivable agreement, our payment and other obligations under the income tax receivable agreement will be accelerated and will become due and payable, also applying the valuation assumptions discussed above.
-Such payments could be substantial and could exceed our actual cash tax savings.

-Because we are a holding company with no operations of our own, our ability to make payments under the income tax receivable agreement is dependent on the ability of our subsidiaries to make distributions to us.
-Our credit agreement restricts the ability of our subsidiaries to make distributions to us, which could affect our ability to make payments under the income tax receivable agreement.
+Additionally, we generally have the right to terminate the income tax receivable agreement.
+If we terminate the income tax receivable agreement, our payment and other obligations under the income tax receivable agreement will be accelerated and will become due and payable, also applying the valuation assumptions discussed above.
+Such payments could be substantial and could exceed our actual cash tax savings discussed above.
+Such agreement restricts the ability of our subsidiaries to make distributions to us, which could affect our ability to make payments under the income tax receivable agreement.
 On July 9, 2014, we agreed with our lenders to amend the terms of our First Lien Credit Agreement to remove restrictions on capital expenditures and permit special dividend payments of up to \$11 million per fiscal year (not to exceed \$33 million in the aggregate) for purposes of our income tax receivable agreement.
 These Amendment provisions will become operative only upon the repayment in full of our Second Lien Term Loan Facility.
-We intend to use the net proceeds from this offering to repay in whole or in part our Second Lien Term Loan Facility.
+We intend to use the net proceeds from this offering to repay our Second Lien Term Loan Facility.
 See "Use of Proceeds."
 To the extent that we are unable to make payments under the income tax receivable agreement for any reason, such payments will be deferred and will accrue interest at a rate of LIBOR plus 200 basis points per annum until paid.